huggingface/blog/falcon.md

 Falcon is a new family of state-of-the-art language models created by the [Technology Innovation Institute](https://www.tii.ae/) in Abu Dhabi, and released under the Apache 2.0 license. **Notably, [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) is the first “truly open” model with capabilities rivaling many current closed-source models**.
 This is fantastic news for practitioners, enthusiasts, and industry, as it opens the door for many exciting use cases.

-*Warning: Few months after this release, the Falcon team released a larger model of [180 billion parameters](https://huggingface.co/blog/falcon-180b).*
+*Note: Few months after this release, the Falcon team released a larger model of [180 billion parameters](https://huggingface.co/blog/falcon-180b).*

 <div style="background-color: #e6f9e6; padding: 16px 32px; outline: 2px solid; border-radius: 5px;">